 An event applied to the aggregation stream will have the effect of detecting events on the component streams as a result of stimulus usually from outside the context.
 How the event is reported is based on the grouping semantic associated with the aggregation stream.
 Events may still be specified on the component streams.
 In this case, detection is isolated to that particular component stream.

-Where an event is set at the termination level on a termination that has an aggregation stream the effect will be that it is only set against the aggregation streams and stream not involved in an aggregation.
+Where an event is set at the Termination level on a Termination that has an aggregation stream the effect will be that it is only set against the aggregation streams and stream not involved in an aggregation.

 Example 1: